estds/yfg2024.yicode.org/programmes/special-session-yangtze.md

   </li>
 </ul>

-The two organisers wil be assisted by this member of the Secretariat:
+The two organisers wil be assisted by this member of the Secretariat specifically:

 <ul class="people-list p-0">
   <li class="media my-2">